sergehas/directus/directus/README.md

    ```

    Your Directus example is now running at <http://127.0.0.1:8055>.
+   Your directus webapp demo is now running a <http://127.0.0.1:4200>.

-4. You can login with the admin credentials shown above to explore this Directus example project.
+1. You can login with the admin credentials shown above to explore this Directus example project [see `.env` config file](./.env).

+> many elements (among them, what DB to use) can be configure in [`.env` config file](./.env).

 ## 🔗 Links